 - record both microchips in the ‘Marking of animals’ section in the pet passport

-You won’t need to prepare your pet again for travel.
+You will not need to prepare your pet again for travel.

-You don’t need to have your pet microchipped if it’s been tattooed with an identification number and all of the following are true:
+You do not need to have your pet microchipped if it’s been tattooed with an identification number and all of the following are true:

 - your pet was tattooed on or before 3 July 2011

 - the tattoo is clearly legible